White House of the Confederacy: After the war

-During Reconstruction, the house served as the headquarters for Military District Number One (Virginia), and was occasionally used as the residence of the commanding officer of the Department of Virginia.
+During Reconstruction, the house was the headquarters for Military District Number One (Virginia), and was occasionally used as the residence of the commanding officer of the Department of Virginia.
 Among those who served there were Major Generals Edward O.C.
 Ord, Alfred Terry, Henry Halleck, and Edward R.S.
 Canby.

-When Reconstruction ended in Virginia, (October 1870), the city of Richmond retook possession of the house, and subsequently used it as Richmond Central School, one of the first public schools in postwar Richmond.
+When Reconstruction ended in Virginia in October 1870, the city of Richmond retook possession of the house, and used it as Richmond Central School, one of the first public schools in postwar Richmond.

 Confederate museum, 1896–1976

 When the city announced its plans to demolish the building to make way for a more modern school building in 1890, the Confederate Memorial Literary Society was formed with the sole purpose of saving the house from destruction.

 The CMLS raised funds to start a museum and acquired the deed to the property from the city of Richmond.
 Opened to the public in 1896, the house became the home of the Confederate Museum (later renamed the Museum of the Confederacy) for eight decades.
 As an interpretation of the house museum's relevance, the name "White House of the Confederacy" began common use.
 The name "Gray House" was also used in reference to the house's actual color.
 The structure was added to the National Register of Historic Places in 1960, was listed as a National Historic Landmark in 1966, and was added to the Virginia Landmark Register in 1969.
 When the Museum of the Confederacy completed construction of a purpose-built museum building in 1976, the collections and exhibits were moved to the new building.